 What is the Dolphins totals (over/under) line?

 You’ve heard of this bet type referred to as an over/under, no doubt.
-The idea is pretty simple: sportsbooks set a number that they believe will be the combined number of points scored by both teams in any given game.
-You, the bettor, have to decide whether those two teams will combine to score over or under that amount.
+The idea is pretty simple: sportsbooks set a number that they believe will be the combined number of points scored by both teams in any game.
+You, the bettor, must decide whether those two teams will combine to score over or under that amount.

-You might see a a totals line on the PointsBet Florida betting app that looks like this:
+You might see a totals line on the PointsBet Florida betting app that looks like this:

 - Over 44.5 (-110)